 Radiation-induced emesis occasionally may be confused with psychogenic vomiting that often results from stress and realistic fear reactions.
 However, judicious use of the medical history may be helpful to differentiate these cases.
-It also will be helpful to consider the initial CBC values, particularly the absolute lymphocyte count and whether it decreases over the next 24 hours.
+It also will be helpful to consider the initial complete blood count (CBC) values, particularly the absolute lymphocyte count and whether it decreases over the next 24 hours.